Introduction to AbaPerls

 Over the years, more and more features and concepts have been added to AbaPerls, so it does take more than a coffee break to learn it.
 The good news is that you don't have to learn everything to start using some of the AbaPerls tools.
 Here I try to outline three different "tracks" to get started with AbaPerls.

-The SourceSafe-Only Track
+The Find/Replace Track

 1. Downloading and installing AbaPerls.
 You only need to read this, if AbaPerls is not already available at your site.